Car Loan Process: How Does an Auto Loan Work in the Philippines?

 Venus Zoleta

-Last updated February 09, 2023
+Last updated May 09, 2024

 But you need money—lots of it—for this sizable investment.
 The cheapest sedan in the market today costs over half a million pesos.
 Even if you have that amount in the bank, you shouldn't spend it all on a car.

-Good thing the car loan process is simple.
+It's a good thing the car loan process is simple.
 With a car financing scheme, you can buy your dream car without making a full cash payment.

 How Does Car Financing Work?

 With car financing, a bank or financial institution lends you the money to pay for the car.
-This car loan breaks up the cost into monthly payments over a period of time, making a car purchase more affordable.[1]
+This loan breaks up the cost into monthly payments over a period of time, making a car purchase more affordable.[1]
 Usually, you need to make a down payment equivalent to a certain percentage of the car loan amount.

 Car loans in the Philippines charge interest and other processing fees.
 The car is the loan collateral, which means the bank or the financial institution can repossess the vehicle if you can’t make your monthly payments.